DylanLRPollock/Monkey-Head-Project/README.md

 `install.sh` first.
 `update_memory_pdfs.py` regenerates text versions of the bundled PDF files under `memory/PDF`.
 Run this script whenever you add or edit PDF documents to keep the preloaded dataset up to date.
+Many helpers that work with these files now respect the `MEMORY_DIR` environment variable so you can store your PDF collection elsewhere without modifying the code.
 `set_api_keys.py` walks you through entering API credentials.
 Choose which services to connect (OpenAI, Google, or DeepSeek) or select the auto option to configure all of them at once.